iwanaimlac/hello-world/README.md

 This is an attept to relearn Git by cloning a repository from Github, adding some files, committing, then pushing.

 Now I will add another line to this readme file in order to necessitate the configuration of my local machine during a push.

+Now I will see if I can get multiple accounts to work off the same computer.